pattonsgirl/CEG2350/Labs/Lab06/README.md

    - Call the `printHelp` function

 4. Using argument in field `filename`, find the pattern to be replaced and replace it with the pattern requested using `sed`
-   - Hint: you may just want to have `sed` use the `-E` option
+   - Hint: remember to enable extended regular expressions with `sed` to use the `-E` flag

-5. Rename an existing file name that one of the naming errors described with the fixed name after using `sed` to replace the bad pattern.
+5. Rename the `filename` specified with the fixed name string after using `sed` to replace the bad pattern in the file name.

 ```
 # Sample runs of working script